AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/04-Ex1-2-use-teams-summarize-project.md

-# Exercise 1: Use Copilot in Teams to Analyze Project Communications
+# Exercise 1: Synthesize communication insights across Microsoft Team

 ## Task 1: Use Copilot in a Teams Chat Session to Summarize a Project Discussion